diego3008/diego3008/README.md

 ## :robot: About Me

 I am actively seeking opportunities as an AI Engineer or Research Engineer.
-I have hands-on experience working with AI agents and MCP (Multi-Agent Control Platforms), and I am passionate about building intelligent systems and advancing AI research.
+I have hands-on experience working with AI agents and MCP (Model Context Protocol), and I am passionate about building intelligent systems and advancing AI research.